Geontech/docker-redhawk-swarm/README.md

 To leave the Swarm from an individual Worker, execute the command above from the terminal of the Swarm Worker without the `--force` switch:

     $ docker swarm leave

+## Troubleshooting

+Here is a list of issues that you may face with their solutions:

+* I can connect to my Redhawk Domain, but I don't see all of my Devices! <i>You may need to disable the firewall for all your Swarm Nodes to allow the Device Manager to connect.
+This behavior is documented in Section 2.3.1 of the [Redhawk Manual](https://redhawksdr.github.io/Documentation/mainch2.html).</i>
+* When executing `docker swarm init` I receive the message, "Error response from daemon: --live-restore daemon configuration is incompatible with swarm mode". <i>Remove `"live-restore":true` from your `/etc/docker/daemon.json` configuration file.</i>
+* When executing `docker swarm init` I receive the message, "Error response from daemon: could not choose an IP address to advertise since this system has multiple addresses on different interfaces ... - specify one with --advertise-addr". <i>Use the following format of the command: `docker swarm init --advertise-addr <ip_address>`.</i>

 As always, [let us know](https://geontech.com/contact-us/) how we can help you with all your Redhawk and SDR needs!